Haason Reddick: 2020 season

 On May 3, 2020, the Cardinals declined the fifth-year option on Reddick's contract, making him a free agent in 2021.
 In Week 6 against the Dallas Cowboys on Monday Night Football, Reddick recorded two sacks on Andy Dalton during the 38–10 win.
 In Week 14 against the New York Giants, Reddick recorded five sacks and 3 forced fumbles during the 26–7 win.
 It was an Arizona Cardinals franchise record and brought his season sack total to 10.0.

 Reddick was named the NFC Defensive Player of the Week for his performance in Week 14.

-In Week 16 against the San Francisco 49ers, Reddick recorded 1.5 sacks on C. J. Beathard, including a strip sack that was recovered by the Cardinals, during the 20–12 loss.
+In Week 16 against the 49ers, Reddick recorded 1.5 sacks on C. J. Beathard, including a strip sack that was recovered by the Cardinals, during the 20–12 loss.

 Carolina Panthers

 On March 18, 2021, Reddick signed a one-year contract with the Carolina Panthers, reuniting him with head coach Matt Rhule, who coached him at Temple.